hamzzgab/Real-Time-Animation/Assignment-2/README.md

 ## About

 This is the second assignment for Real-Time Animation (CS7GV5) at Trinity College Dublin.
-I have implemented Forward and Inverse Kinematics for both Simple and Complex Objects using Analytical and Numerical Methods.
-For the Numerical method I have implemented the Cyclic Coordinate Descent method referenced from [1].
+I have implemented Forward and Inverse Kinematics for Simple and Complex Objects using Analytical and Numerical Methods.
+I have implemented the Cyclic Coordinate Descent method referenced from [1] for the Numerical method.

 ## Demonstration